dotnet/arcade-services/src/Shared/Microsoft.DotNet.Internal.Testing.DependencyInjection.Abstractions/readme.md

             // The resulting TestData is IDiposable, which will clean up all services built for the test using TestData t = TestData.Default
                 // This controls the "exampleValue" parameters to the GetExampleName method
-                // the named parameters aren't necessary, they are only for illustrative purposed .WithExampleValue(exampleValue: "test-value")
+                // the named parameters aren't necessary, they are only for illustrative purposes .WithExampleValue(exampleValue: "test-value")
                 .WithConcatenated(a: "AAA", b: "BBB")
                 .Build();